 If one of the parties is under 18, please see Special requirements for minors to ensure that you meet all of the requirements.

 THE PROBATE COURT ACCEPTS:

 - Cashier's Check

-- American Express, Discover, Mastercard credit and Debit cards, plus a convenience fee of $1.80.
+- American Express, Discover, Mastercard credit and Visa and Debit cards, plus a convenience fee of $1.80.